mhmdmahdi/PfDA_Project/README.md

 # PfDA Project
-The README need only contain an explanation of what is contained in the repository and how to run the Jupyter notebook.

 This repository contains the jupyter notebook for this project.
 To run this simply select 'Cell' and 'Run All'.
 From here the project is broken down into 3 sections.
     1. Selecting a data set
     2. Investigating the relationship of the variables wihtin the dataset to each other and to an outcome (a chosen index)